Palliative Care is a relatively new specialty of medicine that focuses on helping people with serious illnesses by:

-Palliative Care is different from hospice in that Palliative Care providers ideally get involved early in the disease process and can help focus on quality of life and communication even if the disease is stable or improving.
-They are involved throughout the duration of treatment as we hope to see patients get better, and can help guide decisions if cure is not possible.
+Palliative Care is different from hospice in that Palliative Care providers ideally get involved early in the disease process and can provide support and guidance even if the disease is stable or improving.
+They are involved throughout the duration of treatment no matter what the outcome might be.

 In some hospital systems, the Palliative Care team is referred to as Supportive Care Medicine.
 If you believe that you or a loved one could benefit from this type of care, ask any of your treating physicians if your health system has a Palliative Care or Supportive Care Medicine team to which they could refer you.

 Why would I need a private consultation with Dr. Reeve?